Rooftoptek/Rooftop-SDK-xOS/docs/04 - users.md

 ## Security For Other Objects

 The same security model that applies to the `RTUser` can be applied to other objects.
 For any object, you can specify which users are allowed to read the object, and which users are allowed to modify an object.
-To support this type of security, each object has an [access control list](http://en.wikipedia.org/wiki/Access_control_list), implemented by the `RTACL` class.
+To support this type of security, each object has an access control list, implemented by the `RTACL` class.

 The simplest way to use a `RTACL` is to specify that an object may only be read or written by a single user.
 To create such an object, there must first be a logged in `RTUser`.
 Then, the `ACLWithUser` method generates a `RTACL` that limits access to that user.
 An object's ACL is updated when the object is saved, like any other property.
 Thus, to create a private note that can only be accessed by the current user:

-<pre><code class="objectivec">
+### Objective - C
-RTObject *privateNote = [RTObject objectWithClassName:@"Note"];
+<pre><code class="objectivec">RTObject *privateNote = [RTObject objectWithClassName:@"Note"];
 privateNote[@"content"] = @"This note is private!";
 privateNote.ACL = [RTACL ACLWithUser:[RTUser currentUser]];
 [privateNote saveInBackground];
 </code></pre>

-<pre><code class="swift">
+### Swift
-var privateNote = RTObject(className:"Note")
+<pre><code class="swift">var privateNote = RTObject(className:"Note")
 privateNote["content"] = "This note is private!"
 privateNote.ACL = RTACL.ACLWithUser(RTUser.currentUser())
 privateNote.saveInBackground()